-Switch ventilation systems on while people are in the vehicle.
-Make sure you set to drawing fresh air in, not recirculating air.
+- switch ventilation systems on while people are in the vehicle - set to drawing fresh air in, not recirculating air - to improve ventilation, windows can also be opened (partially if it's cold) - heating can be left on to keep the vehicle warm - for vehicles that carry different passengers, such as taxis, clear the air between different passengers or at the journey end so the vehicle is aired before

-- To improve ventilation, windows can also be opened (partially if it's cold).
-Heating can be left on to keep the vehicle warm. - For vehicles that carry different passengers, such as taxis, clear the air between different passengers or at the journey end so the vehicle is aired before anyone else gets in. - Opening doors where it is safe to do so will help to change the air quickly.
-Opening windows fully can also help to clear the air in the vehicle.
+- anyone else gets in - opening doors where it is safe to do so will help to change the air quickly - opening windows fully can also help to clear the air in the vehicle

-Further guidance on safer transport guidance for operators and taxis and private hire vehicles is available.

-The Health and Safety Executive also has advice on social distancing in vehicles during the pandemic.
+Further guidance on safer transport for operators and taxis and private hire vehicles is available.
+The Health and Safety Executive also has advice on ventilation in vehicles.